kbjiang/02_study/Probability-and-Statistics/mit6041-2013/Chapter 3.md

 	2. We can talk about iterated expectations and variance of the former
 	3. The bookstore example
 2. Law of total variance
+	1. It's understanding.
+The plot of three sections of students from lecture video
+	2. *can be used to break down complicated variance calculation.*

 ## My comments